mkfizi/tailstart/README.md

 npm run build
 ```

 That's it.
-You may begin develop your project with Tailstart.
-Don't forget to
+You may begin develop to your project with Tailstart.
+Don't forget
-remove `.git` folder and then run `git init` should you want to push commits to
+to remove `.git` folder and then run `git init` should you want to push commits
-your own repository.
+to your own repository.

 If you never heard of NPM before, this is the best time to start using it since
 modern web development work best with NPM.
 Refer here for more informations: